 We used generalized additive mixed models (GAMMs) to develop within-year biomass indices for these species in MD and VA waters to compare with harvests in these regions.
 The GAMMs included penalized smooth terms and spatial and spatiotemporal Gaussian Markov random fields.
 We modeled biomass indices with Tweedie observation error and a log link (Tweedie, 1984).
 All models included categorical predictors corresponding to each of five target sampling months for the ChesMMAP survey.
 We allowed for interannual variability in month-year predictions by including factor-smooth interactions (bs = “fs” in the R package mgcv [S. N. Wood, 2006]) for numeric month by year; treating month as numeric because surveys sometimes occurred in months adjacent to the “target” month.
 For the spot biomass model, we included a thin-plate regression smoother for the numeric year-month combination (Wood, 2006), and for the gizzard shad and channel catfish models, we included categorical predictors for year factors.
 These changes improved convergence and residual behavior for these models.

 There were four instances where cruises did not occur in 2002–2018 (out of 85 possible; 4.7%).
 In fitting each model, we also excluded trawls collected from regions where a given species was not found throughout all surveys (Commander et al., 2022).
 This reduced the number of observations available for fitting these models, especially for anadromous fishes whose distributions were limited to the northern mainstem.
 However, the inclusion of smooth terms allowed us to interpolate reasonable biomass estimates representing typical seasonal densities for each species during these periods and for when there were relatively few observations (e.g., in 3 of 85 month-year combinations, there were fewer than 30 trawls available for fitting the white perch model).
-To calculate area-weighted biomass indices, we predicted from each model over a grid with 2 km2 cells derived from the boundary of the ChesMMAP survey (Fig. 2) and summed these predictions within months.
+To calculate area-weighted biomass indices, we predicted from each model over a grid with 6.25 sq. km cells derived from the boundary of the ChesMMAP survey (Fig. 2) and summed these predictions within months.
 The model for species besides spot, gizzard shad, and channel catfish can be represented as